What Is A Tardigrade?

 Tardigrade around plants

-Well, the tardigrade live in a plethora of environments from rain forests to mountain tops, but prefer the briny deep, living on lake bottoms hidden among mossy lumps.
+Well, tardigrades live in a variety of environments, from rain forests to mountain tops, but they prefer the briny deep, living on lake bottoms hidden among mossy lumps.

 Why are they so cool?